edmundnoble/Signals/Spec.md

 _Signals_ in RxPebble are push-based streams of data which can be consumed by the update_proc of a Pebble Layer.
 Signals all have types analogous to the Pebble C SDK types they represent.
 New signals can be declared using the __signal__ keyword.

 ```
-signal hour_angle : uint64_t
+signal uint64_t hour_angle;
 ```

 The behavior that generates signals is contained in the _Stage_.

 #### Stage
-The _stage_ is an area of an RxPebble program which describes all of the behavior of the program's signals.
+The _stage_ is an area of an RxPebble program which describes the behavior of the program's signals.

 #### Types
 All of the primitive types of RxPebble are the types exposed by the Pebble C SDK.
 Type aliases can be employed to give an extant type a new name, using the __type__ keyword.